-This is one of the easiest, but also one of my favorite Halloween activities for toddlers.
+This is one of the easiest, but also one of my favorite Halloween games for toddlers.
 I love these led candles, they’re inexpensive and completely safe.
 Even my 2,5 year old now know how to turn them on.
 I give the kids each their own set of led candles and let them distribute them across the room once it starts getting dark.
 They love doing this.

-I’ve a treasure hunt printable for you that you can download.
 While one of you keeps the kids busy (if you’re a single parent, put them in front of the television, or do this while they’re asleep the night before) hide the pictures of the items on the treasure hunt list around the house.
 Then have the kids find each item.
 If the children are very young, then limit the search area to one or two rooms.
 You don’t want the to be discouraged.
 If they find all items, you could let them win a small price.

 Candy dice roll